Prioritized Level Replay: Experiment Details and Hyperparameters

-\subsection{ProcGen Benchmark}
+\subsection{Procgen Benchmark}

-The OpenAI ProcGen Benchmark suite consists of 16 procedurally-generated games of varying styles, exhibiting a diversity of gameplay similar to that of the ALE benchmark.
-Levels in each game are determined by a seed, and can vary in many ways, including layout, visual appearance, and starting positions of game entities.
-All ProcGen environments share the same discrete $15$-dimensional action space and produce $64 \times 64 \times 3$ RGB observations.
+Procgen Benchmark consists of 16 PCG environments of varying styles, exhibiting a diversity of gameplay similar to that of the ALE benchmark.
+Game levels are determined by a random seed and can vary in navigational layout, visual appearance, and starting positions of entities.
+All Procgen environments share the same discrete $15$-dimensional action space and produce $64 \times 64 \times 3$ RGB observations. \cite{cobbe2019procgen} provides a comprehensive description of each of the 16 environments.
+State-of-the-art RL algorithms, like PPO, lead to significant generalization gaps between test and train performance in all games, making Procgen a useful benchmark for assessing generalization performance.

-We follow the original protocol for testing generalization performance on ProcGen defined by \cite{cobbe2019procgen}: We train an agent for each game on a finite number of levels, $N_{\text{train}}$, and test on the full distribution of levels.
-Previous benchmarks showed that training under this protocol using state-of-the-art policy-gradient algorithms leads to a significant generalization gap between test and train performance in all games, making ProcGen a useful benchmark for assessing generalization performance.
+We follow the standard protocol for testing generalization performance on Procgen: We train an agent for each game on a finite number of levels, $N_{\text{train}}$, and sample test levels from the full distribution of levels.
+Normalized test returns are computed as $(R - R_{\text{min}})/(R_{\text{max}} - R_{\text{min}})$, where $R$ is the unnormalized return and each game's minimum return, $R_{\text{min}}$, and maximum return, $R_{\text{max}}$, are provided in \citet{cobbe2019procgen}, which uses this same normalization.

-To make the most efficient use of our computational resources, we train on the easy difficulty mode using the recommended settings of $N_{\text{train}} = 200$ and 25M steps of training, as well as the same ResNet policy architecture and PPO hyperparameters shared across all games as \cite{cobbe2019procgen}.
+To make the most efficient use of our computational resources, we perform hyperparameter sweeps on the easy setting.
+This also makes our results directly comparable to most prior works benchmarked on Procgen, which have likewise focused on the easy setting.
+In Procgen easy, our experiments use the recommended settings of $N_{\text{train}} = 200$ and 25M steps of training, as well as the same ResNet policy architecture and PPO hyperparameters shared across all games as in \citet{cobbe2019procgen} and \citet{raileanu2021automatic}.
 We find 25M steps to be sufficient for uncovering differences in generalization performance among our methods and standard baselines.
-Moreover, under this setup, we find ProcGen training runs require much less wall-clock time than training runs on our MiniGrid environments of interest over an equivalent number of steps needed to uncover differences in generalization performance.
-Therefore we perform a survey of the empirical differences of various settings of \algoname{} on ProcGen rather than MiniGrid.
+Moreover, under this setup, we find Procgen training runs require much less wall-clock time than training runs on the two MiniGrid environments of interest over an equivalent number of steps needed to uncover differences in generalization performance.
+Therefore we survey the empirical differences across various settings of \algoabbrev{} on Procgen easy rather than MiniGrid.